 How can counselling help?

-Addiction counsellors are understanding of the ambivalence that people may face about whether or not to quit a behavior or substance that has become a problem, and often exploring this ambivalence is a first stage of treatment.
+Addiction counsellors are understanding of the ambivalence that people may face about whether or not to quit a behaviour or substance that has become a problem, and often exploring this ambivalence is the first stage of treatment.
 Counsellors can work with clients to identify the needs that their addiction is filling and collaborate with them to develop other forms of coping that meet their needs with less destructive consequences.
 They take a non-blaming and compassionate stance of genuine curiosity in the client’s experience as a means of supporting them to make changes at their own pace, with the understanding that the process of recovery is often not linear.

 Embarking on recovery can bring up a lot of challenging thoughts and emotions and having a safe space to process whatever comes up with a warm and non-judgmental counsellor can make the process much less overwhelming.
 Approaches to counselling such as Motivational Interviewing, CBT, and Mindfulness-based relapsed prevention aim to meet clients where they are at and support them with whatever their recovery goals may be.

 Because addiction is influenced by many factors including social context, traumatic experiences, mental health issues, and genetics, the process of healing is typically very holistic.
 Counselling offers a space to explore all the factors in one’s life that contribute and maintain the addiction so that healing can take place.